SRGSSR/srgnetwork-apple/docs/GETTING_STARTED.md

 [request resume];
 ```

-When a request ends, the corresponding completion block is called, with the returned data or error information.
+When a request ends, the corresponding completion block is called (on the main thread by default), with the returned data or error information.
 The completion block of a cancelled request is not called by default.
 This behavior can be changed by changing request options, as follows:

 ```objective-c
 NSURLRequest *URLRequest = ...;